China fires back, announcing tariffs on US planes, cars and soybeans

 Many of the planned US tariffs would target the Chinese aerospace, tech and machinery industries.
 Others would target medical equipment, medicine and educational material, such as bookbinding equipment.

-China has already proved that it is willing to fight back.
+Beijing has already shown it is willing to fight back.
 On Monday, it put into effect tariffs on about $3 billion worth of US imports, including wine, pork, fruit and steel pipes.

 Those measures were a response to the Trump administration's earlier tariffs on imports of steel and aluminum from China and other countries.
 Beijing has called the metal tariffs an abuse of global trade rules.

+But Chinese government officials dismissed the allegations on Wednesday.
+Vice Commerce Minister Wang Shouwen said claims China had forced companies to share closely guarded technology were "fake news," insisting all such deals were mutually agreed upon by businesses.

+The increasingly tense back-and-forth between Washington and Beijing over trade is freaking out markets.
-China's latest move to hit back in its spat with the United States had an immediate impact on markets Wednesday.

-Hong Kong's benchmark Hang Seng Index slumped on the news, closing down more than 2%.
+After China's latest move to hit back on Wednesday, Hong Kong's benchmark Hang Seng Index slumped, closing down more than 2%.
 US stock futures were also pointing to losses, with the Dow down 1.7% early Wednesday.

 Plane maker Boeing (BA) plunged more than 5% in premarket trading, and GM (GM) was down almost 3%.
+China is Boeing's second largest market after the United States.

 Commodity markets were also suffering.
 The price of soybeans, a major US agricultural export to China, fell more than 4%.